pnsaeta/p064/docs/SW-Installation.md

 * The current stable version of the Python language is 3.14, which is what I run by default.
 * It is possible to have multiple versions of Python installed on your computer.
 Virtual environments allow these different versions to avoid conflicting with one another.
 * On Unix-based systems (MacOS, Linux), you can launch Python from a terminal window by entering `python`.
-On Windows, use
+On Windows, use [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install), which gives you a

-I strongly recommend installing [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install), which gives you a UNIX command line and all the utilities you need to run Python, pip, etc. You can check whether WSL is installed by typing the following command into PowerShell or the Windows Command Prompt:
+UNIX command line and all the utilities you need to run Python, pip, etc. You can check whether WSL is installed by typing the following command into PowerShell or the Windows Command Prompt: